It pays to prepare for your upcoming appraisal and think about what you’re going to discuss.

 Appraisals should be conducted with a certain amount of formality and must observe any legal obligations that exist.

-Appraisals is about covering both past performance, and the plans for the future.
-It’s important to note that every appraisal should include both strengths and weaknesses, as well as details of what can be done do to improve over time.
+Appraisals are about covering both past performance and plans for the future.
+It’s important to note that every appraisal should include strengths and weaknesses and details of what can be done to improve over time.